multipolygon/aus-emergency-map/README.md

 ## Tech

-Proudly built with open-source software:
+Proudly built with free, open-source software:

 - <a href="http://leafletjs.com/">Leaflet</a>
 - <a href="https://www.openstreetmap.org/about">OpenStreetMap</a>